ChilliCream/graphql-platform/API-Baselines.md

 Microsoft.AspNetCore.Builder.NewApplicationBuilder.New() -> Microsoft.AspNetCore.Builder.IApplicationBuilder!
 ```

-This change can be performed automatically by your IDE.
+This change can be performed automatically by your IDE or using a [script](#AddUnshipped).

-> Note: Currently not every IDE supports Code-Fixes provided by a Roslyn Analyzer.
-Visual Studio Code for example does not at the moment - Visual Studio 2019 does.

 > Note: Be sure to apply the Code-Fix on a solution level, if there are many new APIs that need to be documented.
 > ![image](https://user-images.githubusercontent.com/45513122/119241399-47bbbe80-bb56-11eb-9253-92e2878cd428.png)